axelqc/axelqc.github.io/_portfolio/monarca.md

 AES can handle different keys, but it is more secure if the key has more bits.
 So, to apply the AES, a 256-bit key was created by defining a 50-character long password, followed by applying SHA-256 for the password, ensuring that the resulting hash can't be reversed to get the password.
 Afterward, PBKDF2 with 10,000 iterations was applied to the hash and a salt to generate a 256-bit key, which was stored in a .env file as a base64 to hide it from the code.

 ## Encryption function
+The encryption function was created on a separate script and then imported to the main code to hide it.
+The function receives the plain text or it can also recieve images and transforms them into bytes, and the generated key.
+After receiving both parameters, it generates a random initialization vector of 16 bytes.
+It adds padding to the plain text to ensure it is 16 bytes.
+Then, the cipher is created with the key and initialization vector and utilized to encrypt the text.
+It returns both the initialization vector and the ciphertext.
+The IV is insufficient to decrypt the text, so there is no need to hide it.

 ## Decryption function
+This function was also created separately and imported into the main script.
+It receives the key and the encrypted text (IV + ciphertext), which are then separated.
+A decryptor is created to retrieve the padded plaintext, which is then removed to obtain the plain text.
+Since we are dealing with large volumes of encrypted data, this function has to decrypt every row and column from the data frame to decrypt everything.

 ## Migrant lookup with Levenshtein distance
-A key function of the platform is being able to look up a migrant, whether to add services (psychological, educational, legal), register departure, or just check if they passed through the shelter.
-This is because they usually disappear while getting to their destination, and their relatives want to check where they got lost.
+A key function of the platform is looking up a migrant, whether to add services (psychological, educational, legal), register departure, or check if they passed through the shelter.
+This is because they usually disappear while arriving, and their relatives want to check where they got lost.

 In the lookup function, two fields are required: complete name and birth date.
-However, a problem arises: names and surnames are problematic when typing them down because of accents or the way of writing them.
-To solve this problem, I implemented the Levinstein distance with all the records from the database to obtain the name with the minimum distance.
-After finding the name, the birth date is the final filter to determine if that migrant is registered.
+However, a problem arises: names and surnames are problematic when typing them down because of accents or the way they are written.
+To solve this problem, I implemented the Levinstein distance with all the records from the database to obtain the name with the minimum distance; this is helpful because it will return the most similar names registered, if any.
+After finding the "correct" name, the birth date is the final filter to determine if that migrant is registered.

 ## Add services
 The services required by migrants may vary and are very specific, ranging from person to person.
 To implement this, it combines the lookup function to add services to a registered migrant.
 The selected services are then encrypted and sent to a different database using the ID as the key to establish relations between databases.